 What is the difference between ISRE 2410 and ISRE 2400?

 ISRE 2410 applies when the practitioner is the entity's independent auditor.
 It assumes the auditor carries forward audit-based knowledge of the entity from the annual engagement.
 ISRE 2400 applies when the practitioner is not the entity's auditor and must build understanding from scratch.
-The procedures differ accordingly, with ISRE 2410 offering greater efficiency through leveraging existing audit knowledge.
+The procedures differ accordingly, with ISRE 2410 offering greater efficiency by drawing on existing audit knowledge.

 Does ISRE 2410 require reading board minutes?